 Sometimes obstacles are only as real as we make them out to be.
-In fact at times obstacles are simply misunderstandings and generalizations that we have made about circumstances.
-At other times obstacles are only as real as the assumptions that are clouding our vision.
+In fact, occasionally obstacles are merely misunderstandings and generalizations that we have made about our circumstances.

-To begin shifting your perspective, start by viewing the situation you find yourself in from another person’s perspective.
-Alternatively you can use a plethora of framing and reframing techniques that will help you shift the way you think about your circumstances.
+To begin shifting your perspective, start by viewing your predicament from another person’s perspective.
+Alternatively, you can use a variety of framing and reframing techniques to help change how you think about your dilemma.

-Take these moments to breathe deeply and ask yourself the following questions:
+Take these moments to breathe deeply and ask yourself the following set of questions: